Don’t have time to read the whole guide right now?Grab the eGuide, just let me know where to send it:

 - Ask your grocer if they have a low sodium shopping list available.

-Understanding the Different Sodium Product Labels
+Understanding Product & Nutrition Labels

 Understanding the label lingo that goes into buying canned or packaged products will help you reduce sodium from your diet.
 Below is a couple of terms for you to watch out for when you’re at the supermarket.
 Remember it’s very important to keep an eye on the labels when following a low sodium diet.